bassimeledath/roll_call/README.md

 python3 roll_call.py
 ```

-To begin roll call with a specific name run:
+To begin roll call with a specific name run the below.
+Don't worry about getting the exact full name, the script will find the name that starts with the string you provide.

 ```python
 python3 roll_call.py <name>